Naytal is now Maven Clinic

-Why do we get itchy in pregnancy?
+Why do we feel itchy in pregnancy?
 And how can we treat it?
 Here our pregnancy experts answer your common questions about the common itch!

-Is it normal to itch all over during pregnancy?
+Is it normal to feel itchy all over when pregnant?

 Itching is a common symptom throughout pregnancy, affecting 23% of pregnant women.
 Normally it is related to the change in hormones in your body and the stretching of your skin over a growing bump.